avocardio/MLinPractice/Documentation.md

 To evaluate our 3 classifiers, we mainly used the integrated ```classification report``` (including precision, recall, f1-score) from ```sklearn.metrics```, as well as single metric functions like the ```accuracy_score```, ```balanced_accuracy_score``` and the ```cohen_kappa_score```.

 We first used all the described functions in our given pipeline.
 We found that our pipeline had some drawbacks: for example, it could be very complicated, especially for beginners, telling which output files are used as input in the next files since there are so many steps.
 Also, we had to create a new column in our feature extraction dataset for each dimension to deal with the HashVectorizer.
 As a result, the pipeline was very slow and our classifier results were unsatisfactory.
 To overcome these challenges, we created a new pipeline by using the power of the `sklearn` integrated pipeline function in `all_in_one_multiple_input_features.py`.

 ### Results

 The first part of this section is about the results of our old pipeline.
 In the second part we use the new pipeline, which gave us the opportunity to work faster and giving us better results overall.
 In the final section, we show some experimental tests using the classifiers and features.

+Note: all evaluation results refer to the _validation_ set.

 <br />
 <br />

 #### A) *Old Pipeline*

-For our 3 classifiers mentioned above, we ran each classifier using _all_ features from the feature extraction.
+For our 3 classifiers mentioned above, we ran each classifier using all features except for the HashingVectorizer from the feature extraction.

 <br />